 Don’t use a gradient color palette for categories and the other way round.
 It might be tempting to use shades of one hue (e.g. blue) even for categories, to make your chart look less colorful.
 However, since many readers will associate dark colors with “more/high” and bright colors with “less/low”, such a color palette will imply a ranking of your categories.
 Use different hues (green, yellow, pink, etc.) for your categories to avoid that, and to be able to talk about these colors.
 Readers might be quicker at finding specific categories if you make their colors stand out with a different lightness or saturation, but note that your chart should explain why these colors stand out.
 If you find your chart too colorful, consider another chart type for your data.

 Use lightness to build gradients, not just hue.
 When designing color gradients, lots of consideration is needed.
-If you’re unsure, use the Datawrapper defaults, the ColorBrewer palettes or these Carto gradients.
+If you’re unsure, use the defaults of our data visualization tool Datawrapper, the ColorBrewer palettes or these Carto gradients.
 If you do want to try your hand at it: Don’t place more than two hues with the same lightness in your gradient, but design it from a bright color (e.g. white) to a dark color (e.g. dark blue) in a consistent way.
 Your gradient should work in black and white, too.
 Gradients with much variation in lightness (like rainbow scales) can confuse readers:

 Consider using two hues for a gradient, not just one.
 This is the next step to make your map or chart even more decipherable.
 Readers will be able to distinguish the colors on the gradient better if they are encoded through lightness and (two or three carefully selected) hue: